Coldcard/firmware/docs/limitations.md

 # Trick Pins

 - "deltamode" PIN must be same length as true pin, and differ only in final 4 positions.
-- there are 14 trick "slots", but we avoid slot 10, so 13 available.
+- there are 14 trick "slots", but on mk4, we avoid slot 10, so 13 available.
+(Q: 14)
 - duress wallets consume 2 slots (or 3 slots for legacy duress wallet) which must be contiguous
 - when restoring trick pins from backup files, "forgotten" pins are not restored, and any trick pin which matches the true PIN of the restored system will be dropped